Solar Guide

 The New York Solar Equipment Tax Credit is a state tax incentive that helps homeowners reduce the cost of going solar.
 This credit allows you to claim 25% of your qualified solar energy system equipment costs, up to a maximum credit of $5,000.
 The solar system must be installed at your primary residence in New York State and used for heating, cooling, hot water, or electricity generation.

 Net metering in New York allows homeowners with solar panels to receive credit for excess electricity they generate and send back to the power grid.
-When your solar system produces more energy than your home uses, that extra power flows to the grid and you receive a 1:1 credit – meaning you get full retail value for every kilowatt-hour you export.
-These credits then offset your future electricity bills when your solar panels aren’t producing enough power, like at night or during cloudy days.
+When your solar system produces more energy than your home uses, that extra power flows to the grid and you receive a 1:1 credit – meaning you get full retail value for every kilowatt-hour (kWh) you export.
+This credit can then offset electricity you use from the grid when your panels aren’t producing enough power, like at night or during cloudy days.

-The financial benefit varies by utility company, but all major New York utilities offer this valuable program.
-You’ll earn credits that roll over month to month and year to year for up to 20 years, giving you long-term savings on your electricity bills.
-However, there is a monthly fee called the Contribution Benefits Charge (CBC) that ranges from $0.85 to $1.45 per kilowatt of your solar system’s capacity, depending on your utility company.
-For example, if you have a 10 kW solar system with National Grid, you’d pay about $14.50 per month in CBC fees.
+The financial benefit varies by utility company, but all major New York utilities offer this 1:1 credit system.
+However, there is a monthly fee called the Contribution Benefits Charge (CBC) that ranges from $0.85 to $1.45 per kW of your solar system’s capacity, depending on your utility provider.
+For example, if you have a 10 kW system with National Grid, you’d pay $14.50 per month in CBC fees.
+Any unused credits roll over month to month and year to year for up to 20 years, after which they expire.
+The utility will not issue cash payments for excess credits – they can only be used to offset future electricity bills.

 Ready to start saving with solar?